-Our list of selectors has included Edward Bawden, John Nash, John Aldridge and Alan Sorrell who since its inauguration in 1957, have shared the difficult task of selecting the works that have made the Essex Open the annual event it has become.
-Joining that illustrious list this year will be artist John Doubleday.
+Our list of selectors has included Edward Bawden, John Nash, John Aldridge and most recently Polly Morgan who since its inauguration in 1957, have shared the difficult task of selecting the works that have made the Essex Open the annual event it has become.
+Joining that illustrious list this year will be artist and sculptor John Doubleday.

 A call for artist’s will be made on Monday 1st October and will last for the whole month closing on the Wednesday 31st.
 So plenty of time to carefully read the terms and conditions and decide the works you’d like to submit.

 If you are here to enter good luck if not we hope you’ll enjoy looking through our archive of catalogues which we have made available for the first time.

 Tuesdays – Saturdays 10am – 5pm

 Southend-on-Sea, Essex, SS2 6EX

 The Gallery is on Victoria Avenue, Southend-on-Sea, next to the Central Museum.
 Driving on the A127 towards Southend (on Princes Avenue), turn right onto Victoria Avenue at the Cuckoo Corner roundabout.
 Go straight over two junctions: You will pass Priory Park and Prittlewell Church on your left.
 After passing the Civic Centre and Courthouse buildings on your left, take the next left onto Gt.
 Eastern Avenue.
 Take the first right and bend right, up the ramp, into the public car park.
 The car park is Pay & Display.
 The Beecroft Art Gallery is to your left as you walk from the car park.